blockworks-foundation/lite-rpc/docs/architecture.md

  * Leader schedule
  * sent Tx at confirmed and / or finalized: notify when a Tx sent is confirmed or finalized.

 A new subscription is added: Sent Tx confirmed/ finalized.
-SendTx module send Tx signature to the consensus module and when a Tx sent is confirmed (or finalized), it is notified on this subscription.
+SendTx module send Tx signature to the Validator domain and when a Tx sent is confirmed (or finalized), it is notified on this subscription.

 It avoids to call getSignatureStatuses in a pull mode.
 #### Sub domain Cluster